How to Install Docker on Ubuntu 22.04 or 20.04

 docker network

-The docker network command is used to manage Docker networks.
-This command provides options for creating, listing, and removing networks.
+The docker network command manages Docker networks.
+It offers options to create, list, and remove networks.

 docker network create mynetwork